Hongya Cave's stilted houses lit up at night above the Jialing River, Chongqing

 Yangtze Cableway at golden hour(the last river cable car across the city)

-The Yangtze Cableway is Chongqing's last operating river cable car, and the best public viewpoint over the heart of the city.
+Chongqing's last operating river cable car and the best public viewpoint over the heart of the city, the Yangtze Cableway has carried residents between Jiefangbei and the south bank since 1987.

-It opened in 1987 to carry residents between Jiefangbei and the south bank, before the bridges and tunnels were built.
-The cabin runs 1,166 metres across the river at roughly seventy metres above the water.
-Golden hour is when the Hongya lights begin to come on along the cliff above.
+The cabin runs 1,166 metres across the river at roughly seventy metres above the water, preserving a piece of the city's pre-bridge transit history.
+Golden hour, when the Hongya lights begin to come on along the cliff, is the cleanest view there is over Chongqing.

-We book the descent crossing at golden hour, ten minutes before the Hongya lanterns come on, so the river crosses with the cliff still in daylight on one side and the dusk gathering on the other.
-The south-bank side has a teahouse balcony directly facing the cliff that we use as a sunset hold.
+We book the descent crossing at golden hour, ten minutes before the Hongya lanterns come on, so the river crosses with daylight on one side and dusk gathering on the other.
+A teahouse balcony on the south bank, directly facing the cliff, is held as a sunset stop.

 A period banquet courtyard at Qingyu Yan in Chongqing, a costumed live performance staged between the courses